-- All occupants of a given building should exit the building according to the posted Fire Evacuation Route. - Once the occupants are outside the building they should proceed to the designated Evacuation Safety Zone for that building.
-Safety zones can be located for your building on the accompanying map. - Faculty will be responsible for accounting for their students once they reach the evacuation zone.
+- All occupants of a given building should exit the building according to the posted Fire Evacuation Route.
+This procedure will be followed for fire, smoke or other related evacuations. - In the case of a building evacuation related to violent activity or active shooter for example, members of the safety team for each campus will assist in directing everyone to a safe area.
+These areas are not disclosed prior to their need to help avoid the possibility of a second attack on those seeking safety from the building. - Faculty will be responsible for accounting for their students once they reach the evacuation zone.
 They should carry a class roster with them during the evacuation procedures.